martyn-johnson/ir_turret/README.md

 - Crunchlabs IR Turret (by Mark Rober)
 - Raspberry Pi Zero 2 W (+ min 16gb SD Card)
 - Camera Module 3 (v3 Wide version)
+- USB A to microB cable (to power the Pi from the battery pack)
+- Micro-B USB to USB A female cable (power and serial comms from the Pi to the Adruino)

 ---